fpsvogel/learn-ruby/README.md

   - A game.
 A text-based game is the most straightforward option, but [there are Ruby game engines](#beyond-web-development) for graphical games. <!-- https://letslearnruby.com/images/game.svg -->
   - A static site.
 [Bridgetown](https://github.com/bridgetownrb/bridgetown) is great for (among other things) building static sites, which are simpler than SSR (server-side rendered) sites à la Rails.
 Maybe [rebuild your blog](https://fpsvogel.com/posts/2021/build-a-blog-with-ruby-bridgetown)?
 Be sure to [join the Bridgetown Discord server](https://discord.gg/Cugms94QFM)—the maintainers are very welcoming and helpful to newbies. <!-- https://www.bridgetownrb.com/images/bridgetown-avatar.png -->
 - **Reference:**
   - [x] [Ruby API](https://rubyapi.org).
-Since its search uses a query param, you can add a search keyword to your browser to let you quickly search from the address bar, for example `rb partition` would take you to [https://rubyapi.org/3.4/o/s?q=partition](https://rubyapi.org/3.2/o/s?q=partition) <!-- https://upload.wikimedia.org/wikipedia/commons/7/73/Ruby_logo.svg -->
+Since its search uses a query param, you can [add a search keyword to your browser](https://nedbatchelder.com/blog/202205/custom_search_keywords.html) so that you can quickly search from the address bar, for example `rb partition` would take you to [https://rubyapi.org/3.4/o/s?q=partition](https://rubyapi.org/3.4/o/s?q=partition) <!-- https://upload.wikimedia.org/wikipedia/commons/7/73/Ruby_logo.svg -->

 ### Rails basics